Ellis Island Immigrant Hospital: Need

 Prior to being an immigration station, Ellis Island was the site of Fort Gibson, an 18th-century fort which was part of the New York Harbor defenses along with the Battery, Fort Wood on Bedloe's Island, and Fort Jay on Governors Island.
 By the late 19th century, Fort Gibson was obsolete and the island was used by the Navy to store munitions.

 The need for hospitals as part of the immigration process was well-established when the new Ellis Island Immigration Station opened.
 In the 1860s (when immigration was administered by the states), New York State sent sick immigrants from the main entrance facility at Castle Clinton in the Battery to a separate purpose-built and very effective new hospital facility.
-Ward's Island Emigrant Hospital, which opened in 1864 was constructed in the pavilion style, a hygienic layout promoted by Florence Nightingale in her Notes On Hospitals and hailed by the New York Times as the exemplar of a modern hospital.
+The Verplanck State Emigrant Hospital on Ward's Island, which opened in 1864 was constructed in the pavilion style, a hygienic layout promoted by Florence Nightingale in her Notes On Hospitals and hailed by the New York Times as the exemplar of a modern hospital.

 As the number of immigrants increased, it was decided that the US government had to take control of immigration.
 In 1882 the US government passed the Immigration Act of 1882.
 It excluded any immigrant who was "likely to become a public charge" (LPC), effectively denying entrance to prospective immigrants who could not demonstrate their ability to work and would require government assistance to survive.
 The law also barred immigrants who were convicts, those convicted of political offenses or who were "idiots, psychopathics, or afflicted with a loathsome infectious or contagious disease".
 It also established a head tax to be paid to the federal government, which replaced one charged by New York State, which was declared unconstitutional in 1875 as per Henderson v.
 Mayor of City of New York, 92 U.S. 259.
 The local administration, however, was to be carried out by state officers designated by the various states involved.

-The Immigration Act of 1891 formalized previous immigration laws and gave full authority to the US government, including the ability to enforce the laws and to deport immigrants who did note meet the requirements.
+The Immigration Act of 1891 formalized previous immigration laws and gave full authority to the US government, including the ability to enforce the laws and to deport immigrants who did not meet the requirements.
 The Marine Hospital Service, later renamed the US Public Health Service, was charged with administering the new immigration laws for the federal government.